jlapeyre/DotCall.jl/NONEEDTOREADME.md

 16856
 ```

 Why does this work ?
-Someone made searching for a `Symbol` in
+Someone made searching for a literal `Symbol` in
 a `Tuple` of `Symbol`s very fast in order to make `NamedTuple`s fast.

 ```julia